davep/flounder_score/README.md

 ```

 There are a number of other `Makefile` targets available for all sorts of
 linting and testing, as well as for building a package.
-Simple type:
+Type:

 ```sh
 $ make help